-U.S. Supreme Court won’t stop enforcement of federal bump-stock ban
+Supreme Court won’t stop enforcement of bump stock ban

-WASHINGTON (AP) — The Supreme Court on Thursday declined to stop the Trump administration from enforcing its ban on bump-stock devices, which allow semi-automatic weapons to fire like machine guns.
+WASHINGTON (AP) — The Supreme Court on Thursday declined to stop the Trump administration from enforcing its ban on bump stock devices, which allow semi-automatic weapons to fire like machine guns.

 The ban took effect Tuesday.
-Gun-rights groups asked the court Monday to keep the government from enforcing the ban for now.
+Gun rights groups asked the court Monday to keep the government from enforcing the ban for now.
 Chief Justice John Roberts declined one request for the court to get involved on Tuesday and a second request was declined by the court on Thursday.
 That was the only remaining request.
 The justices didn’t say anything in declining it.

-The administration’s ban puts it in the unusual position of arguing against gun-rights groups.
+The administration’s ban puts it in the unusual position of arguing against gun rights groups.
 President Donald Trump said last year that the government would move to ban bump stocks.
 The action followed a 2017 shooting in Las Vegas in which a gunman attached bump stocks to assault-style rifles he used to shoot concertgoers from his hotel room.
 By using the devices, which allow shots to be fired more rapidly, the gunman was able to fire more than 1,000 rounds in 11 minutes.
 Fifty-eight people were killed and hundreds were injured.

 The Trump administration’s move was an about-face for the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
 In 2010, under the Obama administration, the ATF found that the devices were legal.
 But under the Trump administration, officials revisited that determination and found it incorrect.
 The revised regulation, which went into effect Tuesday, requires owners either to destroy their bump stocks or surrender them.
 The government estimates hundreds of thousands of the devices have been sold.